 Puppies are learning all the time, whether you are aware of it or not, so developing positive associations with a few commonly-used cues early on can really make a huge difference in how quickly you are able to train your pup.

-Puppy training can start as soon as you bring your pup home and can be as simple as taking a few minutes at mealtimes to create positive associations with your pup’s name, a slap to your thigh, and a pointed finger.
+You can begin acting as the chief puppy trainer as soon as you bring your pup home and can be as simple as taking a few minutes at mealtimes to create positive associations with your pup’s name, a slap to your thigh, and a pointed finger.

 Once you’ve achieved this, you can build upon those positive associations to get more and more desirable behaviors from your puppy like coming when called, sending them to their bed, or going into their crate on cue.

 All you need to get started is a mixture of high-value treats (freeze-dried meat treats, real meat leftovers or string cheese will do) mixed together with some lower-value treats (your puppy’s kibble that has been moistened in water).

 1. Train Your Puppy to Recognize Their Name & Accept A Grab Of The Collar

 This is easy.
 Simply say your puppy’s name, grab their collar, and then feed them a treat.
 Repeat 5x in a row.

 Next, say your puppy’s name and wait for them to look at you, and then grab their collar and feed them a high-value treat.
 Repeat 5x.

 Lastly, take one step away from your puppy, call their name, and then wait for them to come to you.
 When they do, grab their collar and give them a treat.

 This is not only the best way to teach your puppy their name, it also conditions them to get used to a hand reaching towards them when you need to get a hold of your puppy like when you need to leash them up.